 Skin and subcutaneous sutures are placed.

-A pressure dressing may be placed over this wound according to surgeon's preference.
+A pressure dressing and/or drain may be used according to the surgeon's preference.